Programs > Brochure

 During the course, we will enjoy in-depth visits of Amman, Jerash, Madaba, and Aquaba, and in conjunction with the University of Jordan, we will have the opportunity to meet with several guest speakers such as Bedouin women activists who promote equality for women in Wadi Rum, as well as with diplomatic representatives for Jordan who work with issues of peace and justice in the region.
 We will study and tour with locals the major religious sites in the Dead Sea region and the Roman ruins of Jerash.
 We will spend the night in Bedouin tent cities in Wadi Rum and in Petra as residents discuss with us their lifestyle and how it has changed over the last few centuries and we will explore the history of the Nabatean dynasty first hand.
 This is a course from which students of all majors can benefit as we go beyond the tourist route to understand Jordan inside and out.

-All students will benefit, but especially those interested in ETHS, WGST, ARAB, POSC, HSTY, etc. and those looking for Global Diversity, Humanities, Core Major Curriculum credits.
+All students will benefit, but especially those interested in ETHS, WGST, ARAB, POSC, HSTY, etc. and those looking for Global Diversity, Humanities, and Core Major Curriculum credits for the WGST major/minor and ETHS minor.

 Credit hours: 3